mihai-negru/java-merger-files/README.md

     mv java_merger.sh java_merger
 ```

-Another option is to crate an alias for the script
+Another option is to create an alias for the script

 ```BASH
     # On BASH